Delivery Options: IN CLASS, ONLINECourse Schedule / Fees

 The BCRSP has reviewed the Continuing Education Occupational Health and Safety program and designated the University of Calgary an approved education provider.

-The Occupational Health and Safety Diploma courses align with the requirements of the Canadian Registered Safety Professional (CRSP)® certification.
+The Occupational Health and Safety Diploma courses fulfil the 60 credit requirement of the Canadian Registered Safety Professional (CRSP)® certification and is an approved program by the Board of Canadian Registered Safety Professionals (BCRSP).
 Students who successfully complete the University of Calgary Occupational Health and Safety Fundamentals and Advanced Certificates, combined with the Diploma, meet educational requirements, and are well-prepared to take the CRSP exam.
 For more information, please visit the BCRSP website.